 In the past, the course was offered and subsidized by the University of California.
 Due to budget cuts, that funding has ended.
 Shasta College is now offering the training as a 3 credit course (AGEH-60) with their regular fees.
 Financial aid is available for select students.
 New students must apply for admission to Shasta College, then register for the class.
 Returning students can just register for the class.
 For more information about admission, registration, fees and financial aid, contact the Weaverville campus at 623-2231.
-The next Master Gardener class is offered in the fall semester (beginning August 2017) at the Redding campus.
+The next Master Gardener class is offered in the Spring 2019 semester at the Young Family Ranch in Weaverville.

-If you have any questions about the Master Gardener program, you can contact Carol Fall at 623-3746 x1 or email@example.com
+If you have any questions about the Master Gardener program, you can contact Carol Fall at email@example.com

 For more information about the statewide California Master Gardener Program, click here.

 Facebook Live: Tips on How to Select and Plant Trees

 Posted 10/29/2018 - Missy Gable, Director of the UC Master Gardener Program and horticulturalist, hosted the monthly Q&A Facebook Live series for October to answer gardening questions about selecting and planting trees in the...

 Facebook Live: How to Select Plants at the Nursery